sandyherho/pattingalloang/README.md

 JAX-accelerated Python library for simulating and analyzing the Aizawa strange attractor with comprehensive chaos metrics.

+> This library is named after **Karaeng Pattingalloang III** (1600–1654), an eminent scholar-statesman of the Gowa-Tallo Sultanate in South Sulawesi, Indonesia.
+Serving as Grand Vizier from 1639 until his death, Pattingalloang was renowned throughout the early modern maritime world for his exceptional intellectual pursuits.
+Contemporary European accounts document his mastery of multiple languages, his extensive library of Western scientific and cartographic works, and his sophisticated engagement with mathematics, astronomy, and natural philosophy.
+His scholarly reputation earned him the epithet "Father of Makassar" among European observers.
+This library honors his legacy as a patron of cross-cultural scientific exchange during the Age of Exploration.

 <p align="center">
   <img src=".assets/anim.gif" alt="Aizawa Attractor Animation" width="600">
 </p>